Shoshan Haran

-Shoshan Haran (שושן הרן) is an Israeli agronomist and the founder and president of the Fair Planet NPO.
+Shoshan Haran (שושן הרן) is an Israeli agronomist and the founder and president of the Fair Planet nonprofit organization.
 Haran was kidnapped from her house during the Be'eri massacre and was released 50 days later in the first hostage deal.

 Biography

 Born and raised in Kibbutz Be'eri, she studied for a BA in plant protection at the Faculty of Agriculture of the Hebrew University.
 After working in the field in the kibbutz itself she returned to the faculty and worked on a direct path to a Ph.D. under the supervision of Ilan Chet.
 She then continued to postdoctoral degree at Rutgers University NJ with the help of a Fulbright scholarship and a BARD scholarship.

 After returning to Israel, she worked for 11 years at Hazera Seeds, a subsidiary of the Limagrain Group, which specializes in the cultivation of vegetable varieties.
-Her work in the seeds industry, along with her travels around the world have motivated her to found Fair Planet NPO, which aims to improve the harvest and livelihood of smallholder African farmers by providing them access to professional high quality seed varieties.
-The NPO began its activities in Ethiopia, where, as of 2019, it operates four training centers.
+Her work in the seeds industry, along with her travels around the world have motivated her to found the Fair Planet nonprofit organization, which aims to improve the harvest and livelihood of smallholder African farmers by providing them access to professional high quality seed varieties.
+Fair Planet began its activities in Ethiopia, where, as of 2019, it operates four training centers.
 Subsequently, the organization expanded its work to Tanzania and Rwanda.
-According to a study conducted at the Hebrew University on the effectiveness of the NPO, around 75,000 farmers increased their income, and approximately half a million people improved their socio-economic status as a result of its work.
-The study also found that 95 percent of participating families experienced improved food security.
+According to a study conducted at the Hebrew University on the effectiveness of Fair Planet, around 75,000 farmers increased their income, and approximately half a million people improved their socio-economic status as a result of its work.
+The study also estimated that 95 percent of participating families experienced improved food security.
 In addition, 83 percent of participants used their additional income to send their children to school, while 92 percent reported better health, either due to greater access to modern medical services or as a result of improved nutrition.

 Haran is a member of the Women Wage Peace movement, and on 4 October 2023, three days before the surprise attack on Israel, she participated in an event organized by the movement at the Dead Sea.